mjgs/routes-builder/Readme.md

   * Route table shows application level middleware
   * Sort route table by column
   * Re-load of assets without stop/starting app
-  * Write some example definition and build functions for other architectures
+  * Write some example route loader and route builder functions for other architectures
   * Write some unit tests